20% reduction of student loan debt

 On this page:

 This is in addition to the $3 billion in debt that was removed through the Government’s changes to cap the indexation applied to student loans to the lower of the Wage Price Index or the Consumer Price Index.
 This means that indexation will never be higher than the changes in wages.
+Learn more about the HELP indexation credit.

-Why is this changing?
+Why is this happening?

 Reducing HELP and other student loan debts by 20% means Australians will have less student debt to pay back.